menu

 Demographics

 Rolling Hills is an extremely ethnically-diverse city.
 The people who call Rolling Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rolling Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Rolling Hills include English, German, Irish, European, and Iranian.
+Important ancestries of people in Rolling Hills include English, German, Irish, Iranian, and Italian.

 The most common language spoken in Rolling Hills is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Spanish.

 Notable & Unique Neighborhood Characteristics